6 Effective Acro Yoga Poses For A Healthy Body

 If you have mastered the art of traditional yoga and want something new, try giving it a touch of acrobaticsi A set of exercises that display strength, balance and agility and involve different activities, such as stunt flying, tailspin, etc. .
 If you are up for a challenge, you must try doing the most effective acro yoga poses.

-Acrobatic yoga or acro yoga is ever-evolving, giving it plenty of scope for experiments.
+Acrobatic or acro yoga is a partner-based exercise.
+It requires partners to communicate clearly and be mindful of each other’s limits to avoid injuries and make the experience more enjoyable.
+These yoga poses are ever-evolving, giving you plenty of scope for experiments.
 Out of the many such fun and thrilling acro yoga poses, we have shortlisted the seven most effective postures for you to get started with.

 It is almost impossible to perform these poses if you are new to yoga or acrobatics.
 So, beginners should first make their foundation strong to get there eventually.